LiskArchive/lisk-sdk/storage/README.md

-# Entities
+# Data Persistence Model

 Entities describe a business entity persisted to storage layer.

 ## How to create entity

-Just extend a class from `BaseEntity` and you will have basic features.
-This base class provides generic structure to manage entities but don't provide hardcore SQL or persisting logic.
-You have to implement that logic your self.
-You have to implement at least these methods in your entity class.
+To create a new entity, extend the `BaseEntity` class which provides a generic structure to manage entities.
+The more sophisticated scenarios of persistence logic need to be implemented by yourself, following the easy to follow patterns, have a look for an example entity - [Account](./entities/account.js)).
+Each custom entity needs to implement at least the following functions:

 * constructor
 * getFieldSets

-To look for an example Entity check [Account](./entities/account.js)

 ## Utility Methods

-The following utility methods are available to your class when you extend from `BaseEntity`.
+The following utility methods are available each class extending `BaseEntity`.

 ### addFilter